LIVVkit/lex/README.md

 ## Dependencies

-The Python dependencies are listed in `pyproject.toml`, but this suite depends on a set of reanalysis and observational datasets, which are part of E3SM-Diags, available on several DOE supported machines, including Perlmutter at NERSC, and Chrysalis at ANL\'s LCRC.
+The Python dependencies are listed in requirements*.txt but this suite depends on a set of reanalysis and observational datasets, which are part of E3SM-Diags, available on several DOE supported machines, including Perlmutter at NERSC, and Chrysalis at ANL\'s LCRC.